 - Get up and dance.

 Not necessarily considered exercise, but possibly one of the most fun activities to do.
 It’s also the simplest one.
 Put on your favorite pop tune and shimmy and shake away!
 Music affects our mood greatly, and dancing to a boppy tune is a known mood booster when you’re feeling down or upset.
-Want to get your whole family involved?
+You can also start dance classes or if you want to get your whole family involved?
 Try one of those TikTok dance challenges and have fun watching your video go viral.